 Ways employers can support staff with their financial wellbeing

-There are a number of steps employers can take to support staff with their financial wellbeing during the pandemic.
+There are a number of steps employers can take to continue to support staff with their financial wellbeing.
 They can:

 - encourage line managers and staff to have open conversations about financial wellbeing, and signpost to the national discounts and tax and expenses arrangements provided to NHS staff